Protect the world’s peace. Donate to support Ukraine

 active_listening

 Why is it important?
 Active listening builds deeper and more meaningful relationships by fostering understanding and trust.
-By actively listening, you show respect and appreciation for the speaker, which can enhance collaboration, reduce misunderstandings, and help resolve conflict.
+By actively listening, you show respect and appreciation for the speaker, which can enhance collaboration, reduce misunderstandings, and help resolve conflicts.
 On the other hand, poor communication can lead to a world of trouble.

 "Clear is kind.
 Unclear is unkind."

-• Provide feedback: Nod along, say “uh-huh,” or paraphrase what you heard to confirm your understanding.
+• Provide constructive feedback: Nod along, say "uh-huh," or paraphrase what you heard to confirm your understanding.
 This reassures them that you are engaged and following along.

 • Ask clarifying questions: If certain points are unclear, don't hesitate to ask for clarification politely.
 This not only ensures you understand the message correctly but also shows the speaker that you are genuinely interested.